 As you walk down the halls of Country Day, you’ll often hear students singing as you examine the diverse display of artwork.
 Visual arts, music, drama and movement are integrated into each student’s learning experience to provide a depth and joy for learning that could not be achieved in their absence.
 All of these experiences create an engaging and enriched environment that is optimal for student learning.

 It is with great pride and enthusiasm that I invite you to visit our school and experience all that is Country Day!

 Dr. Asmonga has served as the head of Country Day School since 2018 and prior to that she spent a decade at the Junior School, first as a kindergarten and fifth grade teacher and then as a full-time learning specialist.
 She also served as director of Camp Ren, SSA's middle school summer day camp, from 2009 to 2011.
-Prior to SSA, Dr. Asmonga was a special education teacher for grades 5-7 at Propel Montour Charter School and a fifth-grade teacher at the Urban League of Pittsburgh Charter School.
+Prior to SSA, Dr. Asmonga was a special education teacher for grades 5-7 at Propel Montour Charter School and a fifth grade teacher at the Urban League of Pittsburgh Charter School.

 She holds a bachelor's degree in elementary and special education from Clarion University of Pennsylvania, a master's degree in social and comparative analysis in education from the University of Pittsburgh and a doctoral degree in educational leadership at Johns Hopkins University.